What Is an HRIS (Human Resources Information System)?

 HRIS and Compliance Management

 HR teams must follow government employment laws and rules.
 Rules vary by region and role.
-Missing rules causes risk.
+Missing rules cause risk.

 An HRIS supports regulatory compliance and local data protection.
 Audit readiness improves.
 Compliance becomes easier.